ngchub/Google-Cloud-Workshops/Generative-AI/Vertex-AI-Search/Use-Cases/Intranet-website-search.md

 Let's explore the first use case on an internet website search in a little more detail.

-Iinternal company search enables you to **integrate Vertex AI Search** into your current internal systems. **Find** relevant information that is private to your organization integrate information stored in internal documents such as <ins>PDFs</ins>, <ins>csvs</ins> or <ins>data warehouses</ins> and find information that is publicly linked on user-facing websites here's an example of an internal facing search engine for
+Internal company search enables you to **integrate Vertex AI Search** into your current internal systems. **Find** relevant information that is private to your organization integrate information stored in internal documents such as <ins>PDFs</ins>, <ins>csvs</ins> or <ins>data warehouses</ins> and find information that is publicly linked on user-facing websites here's an example of an internal facing search engine for